Discover Retail Paradise

 277/309 Broadway, Newmarket

 The results of its years-long renovation project have seen a total transformation.
-In addition to a new façade and new building, the interior is much brighter and outfitted with contemporary furniture and an abundance of greenery and design.
-There is even a two-level airbridge, rooftop dining precinct, arcade-bowling-bar, gym, karaoke booths, multiple food courts and soon-to-be-opened move theatre.
+In addition to a new façade and building, the interior is much brighter and outfitted with contemporary furniture and an abundance of greenery and design.
+There is even a two-level airbridge, rooftop dining precinct, arcade-bowling bar, gym, karaoke booths, multiple food courts, and soon-to-be-opened move theatre.

-The new opening saw the quadrupled the number of retailers and far more car parking — which is free for a certain amount of time using the Westfield app — making it New Zealand’s biggest shopping centre by indoor floor space.
-Some of the new flagship retailers include Australian furniture brand Coco Republic’s (their first New Zealand store) and Auckland’s first David Jones store.
+The new opening saw the quadrupling of the number of retailers and far more car parking—which is free for a certain amount of time using the Westfield app—making it New Zealand’s biggest shopping centre by indoor floor space.
+Some new flagship retailers include Australian furniture brand Coco Republic (their first New Zealand store) and Auckland’s first David Jones store.

-Restaurants including the Bavarian Beer Hall, Inca Ceviche, Leafe Cafe and Master Bao offer dining options far better than your typically-questionable “mall food,” guaranteeing that while you may get shopped-out, you shouldn’t be hangry.
+Restaurants such as the Bavarian Beer Hall, Inca Ceviche, Leafe Cafe, and Master Bao offer dining options far better than your typically questionable “mall food,” guaranteeing that while you may get shopped out, you shouldn’t be hangry.